burpeesDaily/python-sample-code/README.rst

     :target: https://github.com/psf/black

-The **Binary Tree Library** is an example for demonstrating how to use `Sphinx <https://www.sphinx-doc.org/>`_.
+The **Binary Tree Library** is an example of using `Sphinx <https://www.sphinx-doc.org/>`_ to generate a document.

-Although it is a sample project, the **Binary Tree Library** is a usable tree data structure library, and has the following tree data structures:
+The library has the following tree data structures:

 - AVL Tree
 - Binary Search Tree